BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/scrumsprint2.md

 - countryScene 5pts
 - underwaterScene 5pts
 - isValidNumber 2pts
-- Main 2pts
+- main 2pts

-With last week's points and this week's points combined, each person should have completed a total of 60 story points or more (30 from last sprint plus 30 from THIS sprint) by the end of this sprint.
+GOAL: Each group of 3 should have completed a total of 60 story points or more (30 from last sprint plus 30 from THIS sprint) by the end of this sprint.
+A group of 4 should have completed a total of 80 points (40 from last sprint plus 40 from THIS sprint).

-Once you have complete your additional 30 story points for this sprint...
+Once you have completed your additional 30 (or 40) story points for this sprint, SHOW MR RILEY.

-Turn in a SCREENSHOT after your Main function has run (I already know the URL of your group project).
-Leave a comment with your group name.

 ## Directions